 About the Course

-“Navigating the Interagency” is the Department of State’s mid-level interagency course, which aims to build the collaborative skills and cultural awareness of USCG employees working on national security policy issues.
+“Understanding the Interagency” is the Department of State’s mid-level interagency course, which aims to build the collaborative skills and cultural awareness of USCG employees working on national security policy issues.
 For more information, see the course overview information sheet.

 All employees to members at the GS-12/13 or O-3 level, or equivalent, with fewer than 10 years of US Government Experience.
 This course in a “cohort” format similar to that of NSELS; participants in this course meet three separate times for a total of five days over a three-month period.
 Applicants must have been employed with DHS for at least one year and have received a Meets Expectations or equivalent on their last review; and must be involved in national security related policy work.
 Tuition is funded by an agreement between the Foreign Service Institute and the Department of Homeland Security (DHS) for anyone selected to participate.
 Travel, per diem, and other incidental expenses are the responsibility of the nominee's unit.
 The Foreign Service Institute (FSI) is located in Arlington, VA.